sphamba/smear-cursor.nvim/README.md

 >   opts = {
 >     -- Smear cursor color.
 Defaults to Cursor GUI color if not set.
 >     -- Set to "none" to match the text color at the target cursor position.
+>     -- Can be a hex color code, or a highlight group name.
 >     cursor_color = "#d3cdc3",
 >   }
 > ```